laura-dumitru/sidebar/README.md

 ## Current issues

-Double tapping on the up and down arrows will zoom in on the page.
+Double tapping on the up and down arrows on the mobile will zoom in on the page.
 When flicking through the gallery try not to double tap the arrows.

 Since this is an example project I would encourage you to clone and rename it so that you can use it for your own purposes.